LongReMix: Robust Learning with High Confidence Samples in a Noisy Label Environment: Experiments

 \subsection{Data Sets}

-We conduct our experiments on the data sets CIFAR-10, CIFAR-100~\cite{krizhevsky2009learning}, Clothing1M~\cite{xiao2015learning}, WebVision~\cite{li2017WebVision} and Food101-N~\cite{lee2018cleannet}.
+We conduct our experiments on the data sets CIFAR-10, CIFAR-100~\cite{krizhevsky2009learning}, CNWL (Red Mini-ImageNet)~\cite{jiang2020beyond}, Clothing1M~\cite{xiao2015learning}, WebVision~\cite{li2017WebVision} and Food101-N~\cite{lee2018cleannet}.
+These datasets follow the main evaluation protocol for noisy labels used in literature~\cite{li2020dividemix,ren2018learning,shu2019meta}, which covers symmetric, asymmetric and real-world instance-dependent noise.
 CIFAR-10 and CIFAR-100 have 50000 training and 10000 testing images of size $32 \times 32$ pixels, where CIFAR-10 has 10 classes and CIFAR-100 has 100 classes and all training and testing sets have a perfectly balanced number of images per classes.
 As CIFAR-10 and CIFAR-100 data sets originally do not contain label noise, a common approach is to add synthetic noise to evaluate the models.
-For CIFAR-10/CIFAR-100 we investigated three noise types: symmetric, asymmetric and semantic, as defined in Sec.~\ref{sec:problem_definition}.
-The symmetric noise is generated using $\eta \in \{0.2, 0.5, 0.8, 0.9\}$, with $\eta$ defined in Sec.~\ref{sec:problem_definition}.
-The asymmetric noise is produced following the mapping used in~\cite{li2020dividemix, patrini2017making}, with $\eta_{jc} \in \{0.4, 0.49\}$ (note that we study $\eta_{jc}=49\%$ because it is close to the theoretical limit of 50\% for this type of noise).
-We also evaluate the semantic noise scenario, where we follow the setup from~\cite{rog} to generate semantically noisy labels based on a trained VGG~\cite{vgg}, DenseNet~(DN), and ResNet~(RN) on CIFAR-10 and CIFAR-100.
+For CIFAR-10/CIFAR-100 we investigated three noise types: symmetric, asymmetric and instanced-based, as defined in Section~\ref{sec:problem_definition}.
+The symmetric noise is generated using $\eta \in \{0.2, 0.5, 0.8, 0.9\}$, with $\eta$ defined in Section~\ref{sec:problem_definition}.